Academic Catalogs

 Pregnant and Parenting Students

-Title IX specifically prohibits discrimination against or harassment of students who are pregnant, have just given birth, or have pregnancy related conditions such as false pregnancy, termination of pregnancy, or recovery from any of these conditions or those who take a leave of actions due to the birth or adoption of a child.
+Title IX specifically prohibits discrimination against or harassment of students who are pregnant, have just given birth, or have pregnancy related conditions such as false pregnancy, termination of pregnancy, or recovery from any of these conditions or those who take a leave of absence due to the birth or adoption of a child.

 If you have any questions, contact the Office of Title IX at (714) 241-6130.